 Birmingham City Centre

-1. Brindley Place Bars.
+Brindley Place Bars.
 Developed out of some of Brum’s oldest industrial wasteland, Brindley Place now boasts a large selection of very fine eateries, restaurants, galleries and most importantly, canal-side bars.
-There are several well established commercial chain style wine bars with pleasant outdoor seating such as Bank Bar & Restaurant and All Bar One.
-Canal-side bars such as The Slug and Lettuce and The Pitcher & Piano (which has outdoor seating on two levels) are a popular alternative to Broad Street nearby.
-The Malt House is just across the water (with a great outdoor balcony) as is the Flapper Pub (a music venue where indie band, ‘The Editors’ first rose to fame).
+There are several well established commercial chain style wine bars with pleasant outdoor seating such as Bank Bar & Restaurant, Slug & Lettuce and All Bar One.
+Canal-side bars such as The Pitcher & Piano (which has outdoor seating on two levels) are a popular alternative to Broad Street nearby.
+The Malt House is just across the water (with a great outdoor balcony).
+All the afore-mentioned reopen on the 12th April 2021 and The Malt House reopens 17th May.

 The Jewellery Quarter